p3ck/shairport-sync/README.md

 --------------
 * Better Volume Control -- Shairport Sync offers finer control at very top and very bottom of the volume range.
 See http://tangentsoft.net/audio/atten.html for a good discussion of audio "attenuators", upon which volume control in Shairport Sync is modelled.
 See also the diagram of the volume transfer function in the documents folder.
 * Hardware Mute -- Shairport Sync will mute properly if the hardware supports it.
-* If Shairport Sync has to use software volume and mute controls, the response time is shorter than before -- now it responds in 0.15 seconds.
+* With hardware volume control, response is instantaneous; otherwise the response time is 0.15 seconds.
 * Non-Interruptible -- Shairport Sync sends back a "busy" signal if it's already playing audio from another source, so other sources can't disrupt an existing Shairport Sync session.
 (If a source disappears without warning, the session automatically terminates after two minutes and the device becomes available again.)
-* Metadata -- Shairport Sync can be configured to receive metadata, such as Album Name, Artist Name, Cover Art, etc. and deliver it through a pipe to a recipient application program -- see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
+* Metadata -- Shairport Sync can be configured to deliver metadata, such as Album Name, Artist Name, Cover Art, etc. through a pipe to a recipient application program -- see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
+* Raw Audio -- Shairport Sync can deliver raw PCM audio to standard output or to a pipe.
+This output is delivered synchronously with the source after the apprprriate latency and is not interpolated or "stuffed" on its way through Shairport Sync.

 Status
 ------
-Shairport Sync works on standard Ubuntu laptops, on the Raspberry Pi with Raspian and with OpenWrt, and it runs on a Linksys NSLU2 using OpenWrt.
+Shairport Sync works on standard Ubuntu laptops, on the Raspberry Pi with Raspian, Arch Linux and OpenWrt, and it runs on a Linksys NSLU2 and a TP-Link 710N using OpenWrt.
 It works with built-in audio and with a variety of USB-connected audio amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.

 Shairport Sync runs well on the Raspberry Pi.
-It can drive the built-in sound card, and though you wouldn't mistake the output for HiFi, it's really not too shabby.
-USB-connected sound cards work well on the latest version of Raspian; however older versions of Raspian appear to suffer from a problem -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544, so it is wise to update.
-Shairport Sync works very well with the IQAudIO Pi-DAC -- see http://www.iqaudio.com.
+It can drive the built-in sound card, though the audio out of the card is of poor quality.
+USB-connected sound cards work well on later versions of Raspian; however older versions of Raspian appear to suffer from a problem -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544, so it is wise to update.
+Shairport Sync works well with the IQAudIO Pi-DAC -- see http://www.iqaudio.com.

 At the time of writing, OpenWrt trunk does not support USB audio well on the Raspberry Pi.

 Shairport Sync runs on Ubuntu and Debian inside VMWare Fusion 7 on a Mac, but synchronisation does not work -- possibly because the soundcard is being emulated.

-Shairport Sync works only with the ALSA back end.
-You can try compiling the other back ends in as you wish, but it definitely will not work properly with them.
+Shairport Sync works with the ALSA, standard output and pipe back ends.
+You can try compiling other back ends in as you wish, but it definitely will not work properly with them.
 Maybe someday...

 One other difference from other versions of Shairport is that the Shairport Sync build process uses GNU autotools and libtool to examine and configure the build environment -- very important for cross compilation.
 All previous versions looked in the current system to determine which packages were available, instead of looking at what packages were available in the target system.

 For information about changes and updates, please refer to the RELEASENOTES.md file in the distribution.

+Note: Historically, Shairport Sync has taken its settings from command line arguments.
+While this is still the case, it does not always work well across distributions.
+Accordingly, from version 2.4 onwards, Shairport Sync reads settings from the file `/etc/shairport-sync.conf`.
+Access to new settings will be provided only in the settings file.

 Building And Installing
 ---------------------